Top UK Universities For Archaeology - Ranking & League Table

 Recommended Archaeology Schools In The UK

-The University of Exeter is ranked tenth in the UK for the subject and it offers 24 undergraduate programmes in Archaeology.
+The University of Exeter is ranked 19th in the UK for the subject and it offers 24 undergraduate programmes in Archaeology.
 Exeter is part of the Russell Group which is a collective of UK universities that are research-intensive – this would be a great place for any student who wants to pursue a career in academia.
 Exeter offers programmes that incorporate employment experience abroad into the curriculum which gives students a great perspective on the subject by working abroad.

 The University College London (UCL) is an excellent choice for those interested in studying Archaeology.
 The Russell Group university is also a popular campus among Malaysian students who opt to study near London.
 UCL offers seven courses in archaeology and the option for students to choose between a Bachelor of Arts or a Bachelor of Science in the subject which lends different perspectives to the study of archaeology.